Fangoling/fangx.ing/README.md

 # personal website at fangx.ing

-built with astro and typescript
+built with astro and <3